Lawrence N. Greenleaf: Early life and pioneer

-Greenleaf was born in Boston, Massachusetts on October 4, 1838 to Gardner Greenleaf of New England and Rebecca J. Caldwell of Nova Scotia.
+Greenleaf was born in Boston, Massachusetts, on October 4, 1838, to Gardner Greenleaf of New England and Rebecca J. Caldwell of Nova Scotia.
 He received his education in the Boston public schools, graduating in 1855 from the English High School.
 After completing his education he worked in a wholesale importing house for four years.
 Working in an emporium would later contribute to his entrepreneurial spirit and knowledge.

-At the start of the Pike's Peak Gold Rush in 1859, Greenleaf partnered with Gardner G. Brewer to start a mercantile business in Colorado.
-On April 11, 1860 the partners left Boston and traveled to Chicago, Illinois, then went down to St. Louis, Missouri, then up the Mississippi River on a steamboat to Hannibal, Missouri.
-From there they traveled by train to St. Joseph, Missouri, where they joined the “Brad Pease” Party on April 28, and after twenty-six days they arrived in Denver, Colorado on May 24.
-Once in Denver, the partners purchased a team of mules, a wagon, groceries, and mining supplies and headed for California Gulch, today known as Leadville, Colorado via Colorado Springs, Colorado (then known as Colorado City) and Ute Pass—a very treacherous route, but the only way of getting to California Gulch.
+At the start of the Pike's Peak Gold Rush in 1859, Greenleaf partnered with Gardner G. Brewer to start a mercantile business in what was then Kansas Territory.
+On April 11, 1860, the partners left Boston and traveled to Chicago, Illinois, then went down to St. Louis, Missouri, then up the Mississippi River on a steamboat to Hannibal, Missouri.
+From there they traveled by train to St. Joseph, Missouri, where they joined the “Brad Pease” Party on April 28, and after twenty-six days they arrived in Denver, Colorado, on May 24.
+Once in Denver, the partners purchased a team of mules, a wagon, groceries, and mining supplies and headed for California Gulch, today known as Leadville, Colorado, via Colorado Springs, Colorado (then known as Colorado City) and Ute Pass—a very treacherous route, but the only way of getting to California Gulch.
 Having made a considerable profit, the two men returned to Denver to start a mercantile store called Greenleaf & Brewer, Co.

 They built the first two-story brick building on Larimer Street in Denver, the block on which the building once stood is now called Larimer Square.
 The store originally carried only groceries and liquor, but starting in 1863 they began to transform their store into a toys and fancy goods shop.
 This may have been at the encouragement of Brewer, who formerly had worked in his father's fancy goods shop in Boston.
 Brewer, like Greenleaf, was a Freemason, a member of Denver Lodge No. 5 A.F. & A.M., and was Past Master of that lodge from 1870 to 1872.
 The two men would work together for thirty years.